ha-shine/losk/vm/README.md

       a variable is declared, or referred further in the code even if it has already been declared.
 It's easy to optimize this by using a map to avoid creating new constants for those already been created.
 But this means, during runtime, the constants will be accessed out of order and cache efficiency will drop.
+- [ ] Currently there's no way for native function to signal a runtime error, support this feature.